-Insurtechs have transformed and disrupted the underwriting processes used in the insurance industry.
-These firms typically use big data, often in conjunction with AI technology, to inform underwriting decisions, including pricing strategies and risk assessments.
+Insurtechs have transformed the underwriting processes used in the insurance industry.
+These firms typically use big data and AI technology to inform underwriting decisions, including pricing strategies and risk assessments.

-Insurtechs must consider their regulatory obligations in relation to data privacy and data security and the use of big data and AI ethics (see 2.10 Implications of Additional, Non-financial Services Regulations).
+Insurtechs must consider their regulatory obligations in relation to data privacy, the use of big data and AI ethics (see 2.10 Implications of Additional, Non-financial Services Regulations).